-- If someone is in need of emergency services call 911. - If someone is identified with possible communicable disease symptoms, and is not in need of emergency services, they are to be temporarily isolated from the rest of the school community with appropriate supervision. - Notify the LPHA of the potential infection by calling 541-440-3571. - Follow the directions of the LPHA on next steps. - Follow school protocols for parent/guardian notification.

-• The Family Educational Rights and Privacy Act (FERPA) and Health Insurance Portability and Accountability Act (HIPAA) will be followed as appropriate in relation to communicable disease infections and outbreaks.
+- If someone is in need of emergency services call 911. - If someone is identified with possible communicable disease symptoms, and is not in need of emergency services, they are to be temporarily isolated from the rest of the school community with appropriate supervision. - At the elementary school, this area will be the meeting room. - At the high school, this area will be the board room. - Notify the LPHA of the potential infection by calling 541-440-3571. - Follow the directions of the LPHA on next steps. - Follow school protocols for parent/guardian notification. - The Family Educational Rights and Privacy Act (FERPA) and Health Insurance Portability and Accountability Act (HIPAA) will be followed as appropriate in relation to communicable disease infections and outbreaks.